 Great food, jazz and ambience have made the Deer Head Inn a Mecca for jazz artists and devoted fans since the end of WWII.
+For a “taste” of the Deer Head Inn, check out our video

 In 1953, Bob and Fay Lehr purchased the Deer Head Inn and maintained the jazz venue.
 In 1962 Bob hired the young pianist John Coates, Jr., securing the Inn’s legendary reputation in the world of jazz.
 John was the house pianist for the next 30 years and continues to perform here.